damiendr/ISPC.jl/README.md

 [![Build Status](https://travis-ci.org/damiendr/ISPC.jl.svg?branch=master)](https://travis-ci.org/damiendr/ISPC.jl)

+**Note: [recent changes](https://github.com/JuliaLang/julia/pull/13412) in the way Julia represents functions and closures require a redesign of this package, which will be published when the 0.5 IR stabilises a bit more.**

 ISPC.jl uses the [Intel ISPC compiler](http://ispc.github.io) to compile fragments of ISPC-C or Julia code to vector code (eg. SSE/AVX on Intel CPUs) at runtime.
 It is similar to the standard `@simd` macro but supports control statements and a